Translation:

 Water and lead pipes

-You can follow simple practices to further reduce the potential for lead in your water; find out more in the Resources and Information section below.
+You can follow simple practices to further reduce the potential for lead in your water.
+For example:

 Completing a system-wide inventory of all service materials in our water system is the first step in meeting the EPA rule changes.
-We already have records for most of the service line material running from our water mains to customer property lines, and have hired a contractor to complete the inventory of all water services from the property line to the water meter.
+We already have records for most of the service line material running from our water mains to customer property lines, but we need your help to complete the inventory of all water services from the property line to your water meter.

 Lead Copper Graphic